-Under the Companies Law, exculpation, indemnification and insurance of office holders must be approved by our compensation committee (once we establish that committee) and our board of directors and, with respect to directors or controlling shareholders, their relatives and third parties in which such controlling shareholders have a personal interest, also by the shareholders.
+Under the Companies Law, exculpation, indemnification and insurance of office holders must be approved by our compensation committee and our board of directors and, with respect to directors or controlling shareholders, their relatives and third parties in which such controlling shareholders have a personal interest, also by the shareholders.
 See "-Approval of Related Party Transactions Under Israeli Law-Fiduciary Duties of Directors and Executive Officers" above in this Item 6.C.